Yuni-Lai/AuditVotes-Certified-Robustness/README.md

 # AuditVotes-Certified-Robustness
-AuditVotes Certified Robustness Source Code
+AuditVotes Certified Robustness Source Code for the paper: "AuditVotes: A Framework Towards More Deployable Certified Robustness for Graph Neural Networks"